JaKooLit/Ja_HyprLanD-dots/README.md

 ## Notes:

-Those configs are used in my Laptop and Desktop.
+These configs are used in my Laptop and Desktop.

 a.)
 Copy / Move files / folders in your ~.config